nextstrain/augur/docs/contribute/DEV_DOCS.md

 Each subsection of the documentation is a subdirectory inside `./docs`.
 For instance, the tutorials are all found in `./docs/tutorials` and are included in the documentation website via the directive in `./docs/index.rst`.

+### When to update

+Docs should be updated any time a new Python file is added or updated.
+Docs are largely generated from the Python file contents such as docstrings, but each Python file must be accompanied by at least one corresponding reStructuredText file in order to render the pages.

+- If a new Python file is added, a new reStructuredText file should be added under `docs/api/`.
+- If the new Python file represents a subcommand of `augur`, a new reStructuredText file should be added under `docs/usage/cli/` in addition to the new file under `docs/api/`.

 ### Building documentation

 Building the documentation locally is useful to test changes.